smangham/fair-research-software/episodes/05-code-environment.md

 `pip` has a handy way of exporting, saving and sharing virtual environments.

-To export your active environment - use `python -m pip freeze` command to produce a list of packages installed in the virtual environment.
+To export your active environment - use `python3 -m pip freeze` command to produce a list of packages installed in the virtual environment.
 A common convention is to put this list in a `requirements.txt` file in your project's root directory:

 ```bash